You don't need special tech skills to start building your ideas today!

 Experience hands-on collaboration and teamwork

-Participant value: Gain practice working in teams to bring ideas to life.
+Participant value: Gain practice working in teams to bring ideas to life with AI.

-Decision-maker value: Build stronger, more collaborative teams or student cohorts.
+Decision-maker value: Build stronger, more future-proof collaborative teams or student cohorts.

-Learn to validate ideas quickly with real-world feedback techniques
+Learn how to validate ideas quickly with the feedback that really matters

 Participant value: Avoid wasting time chasing ideas no one actually wants or needs.